moeb15/forum_app/README.md

 # Forum Website
 For this project I'm building a forum website.
 The backend is being built using Go and the Gin web framework, and the frontend is being built with React.
-The project is still ongoing and the following has been completed
+The project is still ongoing and the following has been completed on the backend
-* users can register/login
+* Users can register/login
-* create/read/update/delete posts
+* Create/read/update/delete posts
-* users can add posts to comments
+* Users can add posts to comments
-* users can filter posts by title and associated tags
+* Users can filter posts by title and associated tags

+On the frontend the following has been added
+* Registration/login form
+* User profile that displays users posts
+* Homepage that displays all posts
+* Expand posts to view content
+* Can comment on expanded posts, can edit/delete posts if user is the author

 The following needs to be added to the backend
 * Refresh tokens, at the moment I'm just using access tokens that have a long lifetime which is a security risk